Contracts and documents

-Contracting companies with busy schedules and complex projects can forget to keep their paperwork, documents and contracts in order, but it’s important to keep a paper trail of your work and practice due diligence.
-Keeping all of your working documents in order shows that you treat your business, customers and subcontractors responsibly.
-It can also be important for your insurance company when assessing your business or defending your business after a loss.
+If you’re a contractor, busy schedules and complex projects can make it difficult to keep paperwork, documents, and contracts in order.
+It’s important to keep a paper trail of your work and practice due diligence.
+Keeping all your working documents in order shows that you treat your business, customers, and subcontractors responsibly.
+It can also be important for your insurance company when assessing your business or when you’re filing an insurance claim.

 Businesses without adequate documentation can be rejected because their risk profile is unknown.
-In general, businesses that are doing their due diligence by taking the necessary steps to properly document their work show that they have good housekeeping practices and are more organized.
-Insurers prefer this because these types of contracting businesses are often more successful and have better risk management practices.
+In general, businesses that are doing their due diligence by taking the necessary steps to properly document their work are showcasing that they have good housekeeping practices and are organized.
+Insurers may prefer this because these types of contracting businesses are often more successful and have better risk management practices.

-Many claims from contracting businesses have to do with losses stemming from liability lawsuits.
+Claims from contracting businesses may have to do with losses stemming from liability lawsuits.
 In many of these lawsuits, the contractor is being charged with negligence after an incident occurs where property was damaged.
 Being able to provide the necessary documentation can be helpful if your contracting company is wrongfully blamed for an incident.

 If you haven’t already, you should develop documentation and record keeping procedures that are appropriate for your contracting operation or service.
-Once procedures are in place, it’s equally important to ensure that all managers, supervisors, site foreman and workers understand and follow the procedures.
-Holding a workshop on documentation retention procedures with your employees and having employees signing off that they understand and have copies of the procedures is good due diligence and company practice.
+Once procedures are in place, it’s equally important to ensure that all managers, supervisors, site foreman, and workers understand and follow the procedures.
+It’s good company practice to hold a workshop on documentation retention procedures with your employees and have them sign off that they understand and have copies of the procedures.

-Some of the documents that should be obtained and maintained as part of your documentation procedure with respect to your construction jobs include:
+For construction jobs, some of the documents that may be obtained and maintained as part of your documentation procedure include:

 • Project tenders/estimates